claraalvares/claraalvares/README.md

   - Business Metrics and Hypothesis Testing;
   - Fundamentals of Machine Learning: introductory concepts of machine learning.

-In my career as an architect, I developed solid problem-solving skills by combining creativity with technical expertise.
-My goal is to integrate my creative profile with the power of data analysis to develop innovative solutions capable of solving complex challenges efficiently and strategically.
+In my career as an architect, I developed strong problem-solving skills by combining creativity and technical expertise.
+My goal is to integrate my creative background with the power of data analysis to develop innovative solutions capable of solving complex challenges efficiently and strategically.

 --------